 o) If CT switching relays are provided then the switching relays shall be provided only after an ICT.
 Switching of main CT secondaries shall not be carried out.

 p) Include protection “IN/OUT” switch for each zone.

+q) In each bus bar bay units, minimum 16BI’s and 21BO’s shall be considered.